Enrolling in lessons

 Music minors and non-majors/non-minors may sign up for Student Performance Recitals at their teacher's discretion.

-Music majors in the B.A. program with a concentration in performance or jazz studies, as well as B.S.
+Music majors in the B.A. program with a concentration in Classical Performance or Jazz Studies, as well as B.S.
 Music Education students, are required to perform a Senior Recital in their last year of study.
 Bachelor of Music students are required to perform Sophomore, Junior, and Senior Recitals.
 (Read more about solo recitals.)
 Students must pass a Solo Recital Jury (Level IV) four to six weeks before any required recital.

 Piano Lesson FAQs